hillday/Video2ARKitBlendshapes/README.md

-# Video to ARKit BlendShapes
+# Video to ARKit Blendshapes
-Use `mediapipe` to detect changes in facial expressions in the video and output a JSON file of ARKit BlendShapes.
+Use `mediapipe` to detect changes in facial expressions in the video and output a JSON file of ARKit Blendshapes.

 ## Install
 ### Conda env create